Why online safety matters for teenagers

 Contract risks

-Contract risks include teenagers signing up to unfair contracts, subscriptions or terms and conditions that they aren’t aware of or don’t fully understand.
+Contract risks include signing up to unfair contracts, subscriptions or terms and conditions that teenagers aren’t aware of or don’t fully understand.
 As a result, teenagers might:

 - be open to identity theft or fraud